Computational Psychiatry Program

 Overview

 The overarching goal of this program is to foster innovative computational approaches to identify and validate novel mechanisms, biomarkers, and treatment targets relevant to the prevention and treatment of psychiatric disorders.
-The program supports research projects that use advanced computational tools with behavioral, biological, and/or clinical data to decipher complex mechanisms involved in mental disorders and to predict risk and treatment response.
-Toward these goals, the program also supports translational research focused on novel approaches to classification of mental disorders and the use of computational models for validating RDoC constructs in the clinic.
+The program supports research projects that use advanced computational methods with behavioral, biological, and/or clinical data to decipher complex mechanisms involved in mental disorders and to conduct initial tests of novel tools to predict risk, clinical trajectories, and treatment response.
+Toward these goals, the program also supports translational research focused on novel computational approaches to dissecting the heterogeneity of mental disorders and the use of computational models for validating Research Domain Criteria (RDoC) constructs in clinical populations.
+The program encourages the development and testing of novel tools that modulate mental health treatment targets or enhance the precision of mental health assessments through the use of passive and active sensing devices.
+It also focuses on research and development of novel computational methods used in the diagnosis, treatment, and prevention of various forms of psychopathology.
+Consistent with the focus of the branch on adult psychopathology applications assigned to this program address anxiety and mood disorders, personality pathology, and psychosis in adults 18 years of age and older.
+Computational methods in this program typically involve research translating basic science knowledge to discover phenotypic characterization, etiology, pathophysiology, trajectory, risk and resilience, and develop efficacious interventions for mental health conditions.
+These translational research studies include software-based tools being tested for early-stage efficacy, typically phase I/II Clinical Trials.

 Areas of Emphasis

-- Biologically realistic and integrative models incorporating molecular, cellular, neural, behavioral and other data to identify psychopathology phenotypes that transcend heterogeneous diagnostic categories
+• Biologically realistic and integrative models incorporating genetic, molecular, cellular, neural, behavioral, and other data to identify psychopathology phenotypes that transcend heterogeneous diagnostic categories.

 Contact